scikit-hep/uproot3/README.md

 It is important to note that uproot is _not_ maintained by the [ROOT project team](https://root.cern/) and it is _not_ a fully featured ROOT replacement.
 Think of it as a file format library, analogous to h5py, parquet-python, or PyFITS.
 It just reads (and someday writes) files.

-uproot has only two required dependencies and four others that unlock special features:
+uproot has only requires Python and Numpy.
+The others are merely recommended, as they unlock special features:

    * **Python 2.6, 2.7 or 3.4+** _(required)_
    * **Numpy 1.4+** _(required)_